 The PACE program was established during 2014 as the Commission’s new initiative to promote arts education and impact student growth and achievement.
 PACE is intended to assist and enable elementary schools and artists/arts organizations in establishing long-term, in-depth, and sustainable partnerships.
 Arts experiences occur at regular intervals throughout the entire school year, align with the academic curriculum, and are integrated into classroom literacy activities.

 Annual end-of-year reports indicate program progress and fulfillment.
 Review of these by the PACE Advisory Committee and approval of the Commissioners will serve as recommendation for continued funding in successive years.
 Student success is measured by a common evaluation process developed for use in all participating partnerships and as a means of data collection and analysis.

-Proposals for partnerships are reviewed for acceptance and funding by an advisory committee comprised of representatives from both the educational and arts communities.
+Proposals for partnerships will be reviewed for acceptance and funding by an advisory committee comprised of representatives from both the educational and arts communities.
 Either a 501c3 arts organization or eligible school may submit the proposal.
-Programs should not be continuations or expansions of existing partnerships.

 - Indiana elementary public, private, parochial, or charter schools

 - Schools performing below the state average passing rate on spring 2015/2016 state standardized assessments in English/Language Arts and Math (51.6%) and having a Free/Reduced Meal rate above 45%.

 - Programs should not be continuations or expansions of existing partnerships but may include schools that have had limited arts experiences outside of the regular arts classroom.